isopt/isopt.github.io/_posts/2014-04-09-LACMA-Art-Technology-Lab-annouced-5-grant-recipients.md

 ---
 layout: post
-title:  "LACMA Art + Technology Lab annouced 5 grant recipients"
+title:  "LACMA Art + Technology Lab announced 5 grant recipients"
 date:   2014-04-09 16:15:24
 categories: meeting
 author: Taeyoon Choi
 ---
-LACMA Art + Technology Lab annouced 5 grant recipients.
+LACMA Art + Technology Lab announced 5 grant recipients.
 We are delighted to be part of this initiative.
 Here are some press materials.

 <a href="http://lacma.wordpress.com/2014/04/09/announcing-art-technology-lab-artist-grant-awards/">Official announcement</a>